 It all looks like Apple is moving towards a more human-centered service rather than revising their algorithm.
 There is no doubt, that this will have great impact on how users discover your app and how you could optimize this.

 Note: App Radar Publisher is already updated in terms of new fields and character restrictions making it easier for you to draft your next App Store update.
-Check it out in the App Radar Dashboard.
+Check it out in App Radar.

 No App Radar user yet?
-Then try out App Radar ASO Tool and Publisher 14 days for free to optimize your app store rankings.
-Get to know more here.
+Then try out App Radar 14 days for free to optimize your app store rankings.
+Get to know more about App Radar here.